Kyon12450/health-tracker-website/README.md

 - **HTTPS**: All data transmitted securely over HTTPS
 - **No Third-Party Access**: Your health data is never shared

+**Note:** The Firebase API key in the code is safe to expose publicly.
+See [SECURITY.md](SECURITY.md) for detailed security information.

 ## Cost

 Everything is **100% FREE**: